-This project will help to maintain reliable electric service for Owen Electric Cooperative members and to support future expansion in the vicinity.
+This project will help to maintain reliable electric service for Blue Grass Energy members and alleviate system constraints.

 What approvals must be secured for this project?

 The Rural Utilities Service, an agency that administers the U.S. Department of Agriculture's Rural Development Programs (USDA Rural Development), must ensure that EKPC meets appropriate environmental obligations including compliance with the National Environmental Policy Act, the National Historic Preservation Act and the Endangered Species Act.